 St. Moritz, Switzerland

-For a blend of world-class skiing and quintessential Swiss charm, St. Moritz stands out as another must-visit spot in March.
+St. Moritz stands out as another must-visit spot in March.
 Known for hosting two Winter Olympics, St. Moritz offers impeccably groomed slopes, luxurious accommodations, and vibrant après-ski scenes.
 The resort is particularly appealing for its sunny weather, boasting an average of 300 days of sunshine per year.
-Beyond skiing, St. Moritz offers unique activities like horse-drawn carriage rides on frozen lakes and gourmet dining in alpine huts, making it a perfect choice for both skiers and non-skiers seeking a glamorous winter escape.
+Beyond skiing, St. Moritz offers cozy activities like gourmet dining in alpine huts, making it a perfect choice for both skiers and non-skiers seeking a glamorous winter escape.

 The Best Place to See the Northern Lights in March